 Method 1 (US Spec)

-If the vehicle you are trying to import originally met US Department of Transportation and EPA standards when it was manufactured, than the vehicle can be imported without any import restrictions.
+If the vehicle you are trying to import originally met US Department of Transportation and EPA standards when it was manufactured then the vehicle can be imported without any import restrictions.
 These kinds of vehicles are almost always are already sold in the US.

 These vehicles have pretty much no added value from being imported since they are already US spec.
 Vehicles such as the Corvette, and various USDM cars, as well as European exotics, and many others.

-Modifying the vehicle you are trying to import to meet DOT and EPA standards, (Non US spec) this is usually a very long and costly ordeal.
-Things like bumper supports, headlights, and door structures must modified to meet US standards.
-Its generally between $10k and $20k to bring a vehicle up to US spec.
+Modifying the vehicle you are trying to import to meet DOT and EPA standards, (Non-US spec) this is usually a very long and costly ordeal.
+Things like bumper supports, headlights, and door structures must be modified to meet US standards.
+It’s generally between $10k and $20k to bring a vehicle up to US spec.

 Method 3 (Show car)